 To build trust and make employees feel at ease, develop a company culture that encourages open communication and fosters a feeling of psychological safety in the workplace—whether that be in an office or on a video call.
 Communication should also go both ways, so solicit input from your team members to nurture engagement, build trust, and encourage employee retention.

 Being transparent with your employees about company policies and decision-making can also make employees feel more loyal to—and invested in—your company.
 Communication should inspire employees’ confidence in themselves, their colleagues, and the company itself.
-Hold at least a monthly all-company meeting to discuss:
+Hold at least a monthly all-company meeting to discuss the following:

 - Company outlook